 Whilst it can become invasive it is not supposed to survive repeatedly being pulled up or cut down.
 However, we wouldn't rely on these methods to stop it spreading!
 Some patches we have are repeatedly scythed when the plant is around 20-30cms high and it has always grown back, usually within weeks during the summer months.
 These patches have also extended their growing range at the same time.
 In other words, the plant has continued to spread unabated.
 You would really have to wage quite a war on it to stop it growing simply by pulling it up and cutting it down!

-The shoots and young leaves can be used raw in a salad.
-The older leaves become tough and a little bitter.
+The young shoots and young leaves can be used raw in a salad.
+The older leaves become tough and bitter.
 Cut the young plant down (at about 20-30cms) and it will sprout up again with plenty of side shoots, usually once or twice within the same season

 |Young rosebay willowherb plants|

-Downy seed hairs can be used as a fire lighter.
-It can also be used to stuff mattresses and mix with other fibres to produce warm winter clothing.
-You would need a lot of plants to get enough hair and you would need to re-visit the plants since the seed hairs are produced at different times on the same plant.
+Downy seed hairs can be used as a fire lighter or stuffing.
 The fibre from the outer stem can be used to make cordage.
-However, it is difficult to remove without breaking.
 Nettle fibres are longer and stronger.
 The pith when dried and powdered can be applied to hands and face for protection against cold.
 Rosebay willowherb is used in herbal medicine.

 It can be mistaken for purple loosestrife at a distance.
 However, rosebay willowherb has a unique pattern on the backs of the leaves which makes identification easy.
 Loops of interconnected veins which don't touch the edges of the leaf, leaving a margin.

 |The reverse of a rosebay willowherb leaf|